behrouzzd/spring-boot-batch-swagger/README.md

 2) Implemented an online document for Rest API by swagger framework which can be reached through this url (ipAddress:port/swagger-ui.html)

-3) Caching Person entity using second level cache in Hibernate to seed up the service perpormance
+3) Caching Person entity using second level cache in Hibernate to seed up the service performance.

 4) Implemented an endpoint persons/children which returns an array in which the element n is the amount of people having n children.
    To  speed  up  this  request,  you  want  to  write  a  job (whith spring-batch and schedular) which  runs  every  15  minutes,